Newbrict/obsidian-obligator/README.md

    help, just open a GitHub issue.

 ## Comparison with rollover-daily-todos
-My motivation to create this project is that my to-do list is extensive, with lots offormatting that I wanted to maintain between notes, but rollover-daily-todos copies *only* the unchecked to-do items and places them all into a specified header, killing all of the formatting.
+I was motivated to create this project because my to-do list is extensive, with lots offormatting that I wanted to maintain between notes, but rollover-daily-todos copies *only* the unchecked to-do items and places them all into a specified header, killing all of the formatting.